CloudCannon/staticshape/docs/content/docs/conditional-nodes.md

 ## Output Format

-conditional nodes use the type `ASTconditionalNode` which has the following format:
+Conditional nodes use the type `ASTconditionalNode` which has the following format:

 ```typescript
 {